-Anyone required to register with Selective Service at any time must have done so in order to receive SFA aid.
+Anyone required to register with Selective Service at any time must have done so to receive aid.
 The Department performs a match with Selective Service to confirm a student's registration.
 In this chapter, we discuss the registration requirement and the Selective Service match.